 As required by 105 CMR 130.852 (A), a hospital that is not a designated trauma center that seeks to provide emergency services must also provide the trauma service hospital data set specified in this guideline.

-For calendar year 2024 trauma submissions, one comorbidity menu item has been removed, and data entry clarifications from the American College of Surgeons Nation Trauma Data Standard have been added.
+For calendar year 2025 trauma submissions, one patient admission definition for inclusion criteria, four new data elements, five data elements’ data element values, and data entry clarifications from the American College of Surgeons Nation Trauma Data Standard have been added.
 None of these change the meaning of the data elements but provide minor clarification.

 Trauma Patient

-A Trauma Patient is defined as a patient sustaining a traumatic injury and meeting the following criteria as a principal or primary diagnosis:
+A Trauma Patient is defined as a patient sustaining a traumatic injury and meeting the following criteria for diagnosis:

 International Classification of Diseases, 10th Edition-Clinical Modification (ICD-10-CM):